Radio Andorra: 1950s to 1970s

 Despite the fact that the intentional interference against its owner had already ended, in the early 1950s, pressure from the French government continued with the objective of reducing Radio Andorra to nothing.
 Administrative obstacles, closure of the Andorran border to prevent the shipment of records, press campaigns ... it was all in vain: Radio Andorra continued to enjoy popularity among its listeners.
 With that stability, he was finally able to improve the quality of his listening and spend time improving its shows and finding advertising benefits.

-Despite the fact that its listening area was smaller than before, it could be heard throughout France (where not even Radio Luxembourg or Europe 1) and was one of the most popular radios.
+Despite the fact that its listening area was smaller than before, it could be heard throughout France (where not even Radio Luxembourg or Europe 1) and was one of the most popular stations.
 Because of it, France decided to create a new peripheral station that would compete with Radio Andorra in its own geographical area.
 After numerous incidents with the Andorran authorities, an agreement was reached in order to create this new station in Andorra, obtaining the same concession as Radio Andorra.
 In 1958, this station controlled by the French State through SOFIRAD, began broadcasting as Radio des Vallées (Radio from the Valleys), a name that later changed to Sud Radio (South radio).

 During the 1960s, the fight between Radio Andorra and its opponent, Radio des Vallées d'Andorre, was fierce.
 The two were waging a feverish struggle for leadership.
 The programs were regularly renewed to adapt them according to the trends of the moment, especially the ones concerning the youth.
 Unfortunately for Radio Andorra, SOFIRAD, a state-owned company that controlled Europe 1, Radio Monte Carlo and Sud Radio (formerly Radio des Vallées d'Andorre), provided the last one with means way better than to those available for the Pyrenean station.
 In 1968, for the first time, Radio Andorra was surpassed in audience by Sud Radio, losing its leadership position in the south of France, which it would never regain.

 In 1971, Jacques Trémoulet, owner and founder of Radio Andorra, passed away.
 The station then contemplated an approach tactic with RTL, particularly in terms of programming.
 But these deals would be limited and the decline continued.
 Radio Andorra did not have the capacity to invest in competitive material and its outdated transmitter did not allow it to be audible outside a very limited geographical area around Andorra.